FilipK19/WA-Projekt-Frontend/README.md

-### How to download the repository and run the Backend locally:
+### How to download the repository and run the Frontend locally:

 1. Clone the repository: